Harrolee/drive-gooder/README.md

 Will need to have the aws cli installed.
 Recommened to look at the `View push commands` output for the ecr repository in AWS.

-1.aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin {special-uri-for-ecr-instance}
+1. aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin {special-uri-for-ecr-instance}
-1.docker tag drive-gooder-container-repository:{tag} {ecr-uri}:{tag}
+1. docker tag drive-gooder-container-repository:{tag} {ecr-uri}:{tag}
-1.docker push {ecr-uri}:{tag}
+1. docker push {ecr-uri}:{tag}

 ## Update ECS to use new container